- What is C?

 - Does not support OOP concepts

 - Run-time Check: Errors are detected not during the code but only after executing the code.
 It makes troubleshooting complex for bigger programs.

 - Multi-Dimensional Language that focuses on logic, style, and procedures of the program

 - Rich Built-in Libraries

 - Big Community

-- Maintains Scalability for low scale or high scale of data.
+- Maintains Scalability for low-scale or high-scale data.

 - Complex Language

 - Unsafe: C++ though have better security measures than C but because of the availability of functions like pointers, global variables, no garbage collection, etc can cause problems like program crashing, irregular code checks,

 - No garbage collection and constant tracking of memory leads to mistakes and can cause memory corruption